carlosvouking/carlosvouking.github.io/_posts/2018-10-17-Nvidia-System-Management-Interface (smi).md

-## 2/- nvidia-smi -L or nvidia-smi - - list-gpus
+## 2/- nvidia-smi -L or nvidia-smi --list-gpus
 * display a list of GPUs connected to the system.

 ![]({{site.baseurl}}/images/nvidia-smi_1.png)